-NAME OF CORPORATION CORPORATE IDENTIFICATION NUMBER (issued by CA Secretary of State) DATE OF INCORPORATION MAILING ADDRESS (street or PO Box, city, state, and zip code) CONTACT PERSON TELEPHONE NUMBER EMAIL ADDRESS Please answer all of the following questions: 1.
-Was the corporation created on or after March 1, 1975 through November 6, 1986?
-2. Did the change in control or ownership of this corporation result from a parent's death? 🔲 YES 🚺 NO 3.
-Did the parent's date of death occur on or after October 9, 2019?
-4. Were the only stockholders of the corporation parent(s) and their child(ren)?
-5. Did the corporation own a parcel of land that contained a residence that was the principal place of residence of the parent(s) prior to their death and has been the continuous place of residence of a child since the creation of the YES NO corporation?
-If you answered "no" to any of the questions above, no further action is required, as you do not qualify for this exclusion.
-If you answered "yes" to all questions above, please complete the remainder of this form, and then sign and submit the form to the county assessor of the county in which the principal residence is located.
-NAME OF DECEASED PARENT (attach a copy of the death certificate) DATE OF DEATH NAME OF CHILD LIVING IN THE PRINCIPAL RESIDENCE OWNED BY THE CORPORATION PARCEL NUMBER OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION DATE OF PURCHASE SITUS ADDRESS OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION Please attach a copy of (1) all of the corporation's articles of incorporation, and (2) the corporation's stock ledger or other document that shows all the stockholders of the corporation since incorporation.
+NAME OF CORPORATION CORPORATE IDENTIFICATION NUMBER (issued by CA Secretary of State) DATE OF INCORPORATION MAILING ADDRESS (street or PO Box, city, state, and zip code) CONTACT PERSON TELEPHONE NUMBER EMAIL ADDR RESS Please answer all of the following questions: Was the corporation created on or after March 1, 1975 through November 6, 1986?
+YE Did the change in control or ownership of this corporation result from a parent's death?
+YE Did the parent's date of death occur on or after October 9, 2019?
+Were the only stockholders of the corporation parent(s) and their child(ren)?
+Did the corporation own a parcel of land that contained a residence that was the principal place of the parent(s) prior to their death and has been the continuous place of residence of a child since the corporation?
+If you answered "no" to any of the questions above, no further action is required, as you do not qualit to all questions above, please complete the remainder of this form, and then sign and submit the form which the principal residence is located.
+ES NO ES NO es NO of residence of the creation of the YES NO ify for this exclusion.
+If you answered "yes" NAME OF DECEASED PARENT (attach a copy of the death certificate) DATE OF DEATH NAME OF CHILD LIVING IN THE PRINCIPAL RESIDENCE OWNED BY THE CORPORATION PARCEL NUMBER OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION DATE OF PURCHASE SITUS ADDRESS OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION 1

+Please attach a copy of (1) all of the corporation's articles of incorporation, and (2) the corporation's stock ledger or other document that shows all the stockholders of the corporation since incorporation.
 You may also submit copies of tax return schedules filed with the IRS that report stockholder interests.
 Failure to provide requested documentation may result in the denial of your claim.
-CERTIFICATION